mikopos/create-ai-e2e/README.md

 To use the workflow in your project:

 1. Copy the `.github/workflows/e2e.yml` file to your project
+2. Add required secrets in your repository settings (see "Setting up GitHub Repository Secrets" above)
-2. Update the working directory if needed
+3. Update the working directory if needed
-3. Push to trigger the workflow
+4. Push to trigger the workflow

 Example workflow status badge:
 ```markdown